mikeal/block-box/README.md

   retain the appearance of a BLOCK themselves which enables recursive composition that can be used for streaming and aggregation protocols.

-You can tell the `block-box` retains the benefits of determinism throughout because all the characteristics of pure functional systems show up :)
+You can tell `block-box` retains the benefits of determinism throughout because all the characteristics of pure functional systems show up :)

 ## BLOCK